Mutinda-M/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd-Script for absolute path name ls-Display the contents list of your current directory
+pwd-Script for absolute path name ls-Script for displaying contents of current directory /n